maather-alqarni/Mechanical-Gear-Design/README.md

 ---

 ## 📌 Project Description
-The purpose of this project is to design a simple mechanical gear using CAD tools.
+The purpose of this project is to design a simple mechanical gear.
 The gear was created by sketching a base circle and repeating a rectangular shape to form the teeth, followed by extrusion to generate the 3D model.

 ---